+RULES, STANDING-Continued

+committee meetings governed by.
+See also JOINT RULE 62 55

+parliamentary authority, applicability of Mason's

+Manual

+suspension of

+suspension may not extend beyond adjournment.
+7

+transgression of Rules by Member

+s

 SEAL OF ASSEMBLY 121

 SECOND READING OF BILLS.

-See also BILLS-second reading, and
+See also BILLS-

+second reading and DAILY FILE-second

-DAILY FILE-second reading file 66
+reading file

 amendments on

 order of business on Daily File

 resolutions excluded, concurrent and joint

-SELECT COMMITTEES 22(a)
+SELECT COMMITTEES 22(a) SENATE

-SENATE

 Assembly bills amended in.
-See also
+See also JOINT

-JOINT RULES 25-28 77, 77.1, 77.2
+RULES 25-28

-analysis of Senate amendments distributed
+analysis of Senate amendments distributed by

-by Assembly Floor Analysis Unit
+Assembly Floor Analysis Unit

 concurrence in amendments, by Assembly 77

-nonconcurrence in amendments, by Assembly.
+nonconcurrence in amendments, by

+Assembly.
 See JOINT RULE 28.

-ordered to unfinished business file 45
+ordered to unfinished business file

-bills, first reading and reference of 45
+bills, first reading and reference of

 messages

-order of business 40(a)(8)
+order of business

 SERGEANT AT ARMS 1(a)(3), 33

 Chief Assistant Sergeant at Arms acting for 33(e)

-duties, powers, and responsibilities 33
+duties, powers, and responsibilities

-election of 1(b)
+election of

-Members taken into custody under call of
+Members taken into custody under

-Assembly 101
+call of Assembly 101

 supervision over Assistant Sergeants at Arms 33(c)

-vacancy filled during joint recess 34
+vacancy filled during joint recess

-SEXUAL HARASSMENT PREVENTION AND
+SEXUAL HARASSMENT PREVENTION

-RESPONSE, SUBCOMMITTEE
+AND RESPONSE, SUBCOMMITTEE

-ON 14.5
+ON

-SMOKING 117
+SMOKING117

 SPEAKER

 appeal from decision of 82

 appoints-

 all nonelected officers of Assembly, except

-Minority Floor Leader 28(a)
+Minority Floor Leader

 Assembly Member to Judicial Council 26(c)

 Members to conference committees.
+See JOINT

-See JOINT RULES 28 and 28.1.
+RULES 28 and 28.1.

-SPEAKER-Continued

-appoints-continued

-Members to select committees 22(a)
+Members to select committees

 Members to standing and special committees,

 including Committee on Rules and

 respective Chair, Vice Chair 26(a)(6)

-Speaker pro Tempore 28(a)
+Speaker pro Tempore

-approves special meetings of standing
+approves special meetings of standing committees

-committees and subcommittees 26(a)(7), 56
+and subcommittees 26(a)(7), 56

+Assistant Speaker pro Tempore performs duties

+assigned by

 ayes and noes, may order recording of 105

-bills, orders enrolled 79
+bills, orders enrolled

 call of Assembly, excuses Members when under 101

 calls to order-

 Assembly 3

 Members 114

 censure Member who fails to vote, may 104

 Chamber, approves use of 116

 Committee of Whole, presides over 115

 committee schedule established and changed by 56

-conference committee appointed by.
+conference committee members appointed by.
+See

-See JOINT RULES 28 and 28.1.
+JOINT RULES 28 and 28.1.

 decorum and protocol 26(a), 108.1, 118, 118.1

 division of question ordered by 102

 election of 1(b)

 ex officio Member of all committees 26(b)

-excuses for legislative business filed with 110
+excuses for legislative business filed with

-exemption for coauthors added to be on
+exemption for coauthors added to be on Members'

-Members' desks 69(a)
+desks

 explains order of business

-funerals and ceremonies, designates
+funerals and ceremonies, designates representatives

-representatives to attend 27
+to attend

-general officer
+general officer 1(a)(1)

-guest cards, countersigns 118
+guest cards, countersigns

-guests, introduction of 45.5
+guests, introduction of

+SPEAKER-Continued

-hours of meeting determined by 2
+hours of meeting determined by

 motions-

 stated by Speaker, before consideration 93, 109

 to be in writing when ordered by

-offices assigned by 26(a)(4)
+offices assigned by

+order of business-

-order of businessdiscretion to determine 40(b)
+discretion to determine

 explained by

-SPEAKER-Continued

-paper, recognizes objection to reading of 112
+paper, recognizes objection to reading of

 petitions, filed or referred to committee by 43

 powers and duties

 preprint bills ordered by.
 See JOINT RULE 54(d).

 printing order countersigned by

 protocol and decorum 26(a), 108.1, 118, 118.1

 questions of order decided by 26(a)(2), 81

 refers-

 bills to committee.
-See also
+See also JOINT RULES 26.5

-JOINT RULES 26.5 and 54(d) 77.2
+and 54(d) 77.2

 petitions, files or refers

-reports of joint legislative committees to committee
+reports of joint legislative committees to

+committee 61

 Senior Member-elect

-Speaker pro Tempore performs duties assigned
+Speaker pro Tempore performs duties assigned by .
+29

-by 29

-speaking, time allowed
+speaking, time allowed 108

 technical changes in amendments

-temporary appointment of Chief
+temporary appointment of Chief Administrative

-Administrative Officer
+Officer 14(d)

 vacancy in office during joint recesses

 votes, verbal

 SPEAKER PRO TEMPORE

-appointed by Speaker 28(a)
+appointed by Speaker

 calls Assembly to order in absence of Speaker 3

-duties
+duties29

-general officer 1(a)(2)
+general officer

-guests, introduction of 45.5
+guests, introduction of

 meeting time determined by, in absence of Speaker 2

-performs duties assigned by Speaker 29
+performs duties assigned by Speaker

 SPECIAL ORDER

 motion to set

 order of business on Daily File

 precedence of motion

-SPOT BILLS

-standing committees.
-See COMMITTEES-

-STANDING RULES.
-See RULES, STANDING.

-STRUERO ROLLO.
-DECROLLO, STRUDINO.